 Making the most of it:

-At Kais, your way in is anything the kids can relate to.
-And they are ready to relate to it all.
-When I’m not teaching English lessons (often starting at 6am and running until dinner), days are filled with singing, dancing, and drawing.
+At Kais, your way in is anything the kids can relate to, and they are ready to relate to it all.
+When I’m not teaching English lessons (often starting at 6am and running until dinner), hours are filled with singing, dancing, and drawing.
 Bunny rabbits, flowers, balloons and stars are all relished, recurring features.
 Every child is looking for a moment of genuine attention and affection.

 Looking to help?